The Steel Helmet: Production

-The Steel Helmet confronts American racism when a North Korean Communist prisoner baits a black soldier over the inequalities he suffers both in the service and on the home front.
-He is rudely rebuffed by the character.
-The Korean soldier also makes the first-ever mention in a Hollywood film of the internment of Japanese Americans in World War II.
-The film infuriated the military with one particular scene involving Zack's killing of a prisoner of war.
-Army personnel summoned Fuller for a conference on the film, Fuller replied that in his World War II service it frequently happened, and had his former commanding officer, Brigadier General George A. Taylor, telephone the Pentagon to confirm it.
-According to Fuller, the Communist newspaper The Daily Worker stated that The Steel Helmet "shows what beasts American soldiers are" while calling the director a reactionary for making said beast the hero of the film.
+The Steel Helmet confronts racism when a North Korean communist prisoner baits a black soldier over the inequalities that he faces and is rebuffed.
+The North Korean soldier also utters perhaps the first mention in a Hollywood film of the internment of Japanese Americans in World War II.
+The film infuriated some in the American military, particularly for a scene in which Zack kills a prisoner of war.
+When Army personnel questioned Fuller, he replied that he frequently witnessed such acts during his own service in World War II, and he asked his former commanding officer Brigadier General George A. Taylor to phone the Pentagon to confirm his assertion.
+According to Fuller, the communist newspaper The Daily Worker stated that The Steel Helmet "shows what beasts American soldiers are" while calling him a reactionary for making heroes of these types of characters.

-Fuller cast Gene Evans, refusing a major studio's interest in filming The Steel Helmet with John Wayne as Sergeant Zack.
-Fuller threatened to quit when the producers wanted Evans replaced by Larry Parks.
-Mickey Knox claimed to have been Fuller's first choice for Zack, but he turned the film down.
+Fuller cast Gene Evans in the lead role, refusing one major studio's interest in filming The Steel Helmet with John Wayne as Sergeant Zack.
+Fuller threatened to quit when the producers wanted Evans replaced with Larry Parks.
+Mickey Knox claimed to have been Fuller's first choice for the role, which he declined.